Khojaly, Nagorno-Karabakh: Republic of Artsakh

 After the First Nagorno-Karabakh War, the town became part of the Askeran Province of the Republic of Artsakh and the town was settled by Armenians.

 The town had an Armenian-majority population of 908 inhabitants in 2005, and 1,397 inhabitants in 2015.

 After the 2020 Nagorno-Karabakh war, five Armenian families displaced from Vazgenashen (Gulably) settled in the town, as well as in Shosh (Shushikend).
 Artsakh launched the construction of two new residential districts in the town in 2021, consisting of more than 400 apartments for displaced people from the village of Mets Tagher (Boyuk Taghlar) in the Hadrut Province.

+Republic of Azerbaijan

+Khojaly came under Azerbaijani control on 24 September 2023, after the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+On 15 October 2023, President of the Republic of Azerbaijan Ilham Aliyev raised the Azerbaijani national flag in Khojaly.

+On 28 May 2024, Aliyev presented apartment keys to the returning residents of Khojaly.

+As of May 2025, 86 Azerbaijani families, totaling 346 individuals, have been resettled in the town by Azerbaijan.

 Historical heritage sites

 Historical heritage sites in and around the town include burial mounds and fields from the 2nd–1st millennia BCE and a 14th-century tomb.
 Tombstones from the Late Middle Ages and the 18th century, and a 19th-century Turkic mausoleum are located a few hundred meters to the west of the town.